Pasiphaë: Variations on the myth

-Pasiphaë's Curse
+Pasiphaë's curse

 In other aspects, Pasiphaë, like her niece Medea, was a mistress of magical herbal arts in the Greek imagination.
-The author of Bibliotheke records the fidelity charm she placed upon Minos, who would ejaculate serpents, scorpions, and centipedes killing any unlawful concubine; but Procris, with a protective circean herb, lay with Minos with impunity.
+The author of Bibliotheke records the fidelity charm she placed upon Minos that caused him to ejaculate serpents, scorpions, and centipedes whenever he laid with another woman, killing them.
+However, Procris, after consuming a protective circean herb, lay with Minos with impunity.

 In another version, this unexplained disease that tormented Minos killed all his concubines and prevented him and Pasiphaë from having any children (the scorpions and serpents did not otherwise harm Pasiphaë, as she was an immortal child of the Sun).
 Procris then inserted a goat's bladder into a woman, told Minos to ejaculate the scorpions in there, and then sent him to Pasiphaë.
 The couple was thus able to conceive eight children.
-Records indicate, this became the first modern documentation of a sheath or condom.
+Records indicate, this became the first modern documentation of a sheath or condom, though working to promote fertility.

 Daedalus and Icarus

 In one version of the story, Pasiphaë supplied Daedalus and his son Icarus with a ship in order to escape Minos and Crete.
 In another, she helped him hide until he fashioned wings made of wax and bird feathers.